Home » Towson Medical Equipment supplies Foley, Intermittent, and Condom Catheter serving Washington DC and Balitmore MD

 Catheters come in a variety of sizes and they are used differently.
 All of them are used to manage urinal incontinence for males and females.
 They are typically available in lengths from 8 Fr to 26 Fr, or 2.7 mm to 8.7 mm.
 Here is a look at the different types you are bound to find in the market.

 They are placed inside the body through the urethra so that they can help drain the bladder fully.
 Before, the intermittent catheters used to have small bend at the tip.
 However, the coude catheter comes with Coude or straight tips.

 However, for women, the female catheter is like a pouch.
 You will only have to replace what comes into contact with the body.
 This makes it an economical solution to your problem.

 Indwelling Catheters Indwelling catheters are also referred to as the Foley catheters.
 They are different from the intermittent and external.
 They are not used for a short time like the other catheters.
 Instead, they are positioned in place to stay for long and it takes a qualified medical practitioner to insert them.
 A foley bag will need to be used with the foley cat.

 The suprapubic catheter is the other type of indwelling catheter which is connected to the bladder through the abdomen.
 The insertion of this catheter is normally done during a surgical process.

 All of the above types of catheters are used to clear your bladder and keep your urinary system clear from infections.
 Before you use any, make sure you consult the doctor for advice.

 Please visit specific items below.
 You can also contact us in Towson at 410-882-4005.
-Prescriptions may be faxed directly to Mary at 301-774-5767.
-Thank-You for your Time and for Choosing Towson Medical Equipment to provide you with excellent medical supplies and service!
+Thank You for your Time and for Choosing Towson Medical Equipment to provide you with excellent medical supplies and service!